easybuilders/easybuild-tutorial/docs/2021-lust/installation.md

 ## Installing EasyBuild

-We present two methods for installing EasyBuild.
+We present three methods for installing EasyBuild.
 It is up to you which one you prefer, both result a fully functional EasyBuild installation.

 Time to get your hands dirty!